wtlin1228/blog/content/blog/0007-design-pattern-singleton/index.md

 ### Example

-Here is a simple bookstore app that users can read the books and recommend new books.
+Here is a simple bookstore app that users can read and recommend new books.

 User stories:

 1. When a user recommends a new book from `UserProfile`, this user will see the book appears in the `Bookstore`.
 1. When a user chooses a new book from `Bookstore`, this user will see the current reading book is updated in the `UserProfile`.

-First, define the Store class with Singleton Pattern.
+First, define the Store class with the Singleton Pattern.

 ```js
 // src/store.js